 Asthma is a condition in which your airways narrow and swell and may produce extra mucus.
 This can make breathing difficult and trigger coughing, a whistling sound (wheezing) when you breathe out and shortness of breath.

-An allergic reaction to insects that don’t sting or bite, like cockroaches or dust mites, is different.
+Insect Allergy An Allergic reaction to Insects that don’t sting or bite, like cockroaches or dust mites, is different.
 You may sneeze, cough, have a runny or stuffy nose, or itchy eyes, nose, mouth or throat.

 Eczema is a common skin condition that leads to itchy, cracked, and inflamed skin.
 Food and environmental allergies can trigger eczema.